aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

   --approve
 ```

-Configure a repository for the CSI driver
+Configure a repository for the CSI driver:

 ```
 # add the aws-ebs-csi-driver as a helm repo